-On an Xserve without a display or keyboard:
+On an Xserve without a display or keyboard, using Terminal:

-Use Apple Remote Desktop, or use Terminal and SSH to connect to the Xserve from an administrator computer and run the softwareupdate command-line tool.
-For information see Mac OS X Server Command-Line Administration, available at www.apple.com/server/documentation.
+Use Terminal and SSH to connect to the Xserve from an administrator computer and run the softwareupdate command-line tool.
+For information, see Mac OS X Server: Command-Line Administration at www.apple.com/server/ documentation.
+You can also use Apple Remote Desktop (purchased separately).